GCOM7140/group-project/README.md

 I will use the following guidelines to assess your report.
 Internalizing them will help you develop a report worthy of an exemplary grade.

 ### Topic \& Decision-Making Principles (20%)
-Cogent reasoning explains why the major decision being considered has an impressive [anatomy][Colquitt and George 2011].
+- Cogent reasoning explains why the major decision being considered has an impressive [anatomy][Colquitt and George 2011].

-The long-term, detrimental implications of inaction for the focal company are argued concretely.
+- The long-term, detrimental implications of inaction for the focal company are argued concretely.

-Alternative courses of action are identified in a balanced, convincing manner.
+- Alternative courses of action are identified in a balanced, convincing manner.

-Decision criteria relevant to the major decision at hand are defined and ranked cogently.
+- Decision criteria relevant to the major decision at hand are defined and ranked cogently.

-The proposed decision is very well reasoned, because the decision criteria are used to evaluate the alternatives rigorously.
+- The proposed decision is very well reasoned, because the decision criteria are used to evaluate the alternatives rigorously.

 ### Data (20%)
-The [provenance][Polich and Whitenack 2017] and definitions of the data and variables being analyzed to make decisions are described [clearly, completely, and credibly][Zhang and Shaw 2012].
+- The [provenance][Polich and Whitenack 2017] and definitions of the data and variables being analyzed to make decisions are described [clearly, completely, and credibly][Zhang and Shaw 2012].

-Convincing reasons explain why certain data are given priority over others (e.g., red herrings).
+- Convincing reasons explain why certain data are given priority over others (e.g., red herrings).

-The sequence of the data being analyzed exhibits logical flow.
+- The sequence of the data being analyzed exhibits logical flow.

-Data limitations are stated explicitly at appropriate times.
+- Data limitations are stated explicitly at appropriate times.

 ### Analysis (20%)
-A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
+- A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].

-A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because self-contained, executable code and the data being analyzed are in a GitHub repo.
+- A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because self-contained, executable code and the data being analyzed are in a GitHub repo.

-Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].
+- Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].

-Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
+- Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].

-Methodological limitations are stated explicitly at appropriate times.
+- Methodological limitations are stated explicitly at appropriate times.

-Action Plan (20%)
+### Action Plan (20%)
-All relevant elements of the marketing mix are covered in detail.
+- All relevant elements of the marketing mix are covered in detail.

-What needs to be done (i.e., who, when, what, where, why, and how) is discussed expansively.
+- What needs to be done (i.e., who, when, what, where, why, and how) is discussed expansively.

-[SMART goals][Miller 2018] are set to communicate expected results.[^1]
+- [SMART goals][Miller 2018] are set to communicate expected results.<sup>1</sup>

 ### Style \& Grammar (20%)
-The expectations set by Prof. Patterson in Communication are exceeded.[^2]
+- The expectations set by Prof. Patterson in Communication are exceeded.<sup>2</sup>

-All tables and figures are formatted properly.
+- All tables and figures are formatted properly.

-Every sentence is grammatically correct, and all sentences flow together naturally.
+- Every sentence is grammatically correct, and all sentences flow together naturally.

-All references are cited correctly.
+- All references are cited correctly.

-The [*Journal of Marketing Research* Style Guide][JMR] and [Hadley???s R Style Guide][Wickham 2014] are adhered to at all times.
+- The [*Journal of Marketing Research* Style Guide][JMR] and [Hadley???s R Style Guide][Wickham 2014] are adhered to at all times.

+<sup>1</sup> SMART goals are specific, measurable, achievable, relevant, and time-bound.
+They may relate to consumers' attitudes, emotions, and actions, as well as to the triple bottom line (i.e., profits, people, and the planet).
+<sup>2</sup> Expectations set in Communication include, but are not limited to, the following: BLUF writing, SAS headings/tables/figures, and SEC plain English.

 ## Groups and GitHub Usernames